erezsh/typecast/README.md

 Typecast lets us have html correctness, without having to worry about stacking operations.

 Of course, it's possible to define new casts (from database objects?) and chain them if necessary.

+## Case studies: Summary

+These examples show possible uses for this library.
+However there might be many others: Improving APIs, interoperability of external libraries, etc.

+I encourage the curious reader to think of ways this library might apply to solve some of the design challenges in their current projects.

+# Caveats

+I will be the first to admit that this library is experimental, not only implementation but also in concept.
+Powerful tools are easy to abuse, so I advise potential users to think critically about whether this library is the right solution for their problems, or will it only add a new problem in the long run.

+Also, this library obviously adds some overhead, so it's not recommended for you in speed-critical code.

 # Support